magic/core/README.md

 * hyperapp-render is a proper module now

 ##### 0.0.77
-add config.API_DIR. load all files in that dir and use their default exports as lambdas.
+* add config.API_DIR. load all files in that dir and use their default exports as lambdas.
+* update babel build task

 ##### 0.0.78 - unreleased
 ...